macieklamberski/frontkit/README.md

 ## Usage

-First of, you need to install the package globally.
+First step is to install the package globally.

 ```bash
 npm install -g frontkit